vetrvl/latexTCE_ME/README.md

 # latexTCE_ME
-Just a Latex Example for ME Project and Miniproject Reports
+Just a Latex Example for ME Project and Miniproject Reports Spend more time on Research and less time prepping Documents/ happy Latexing!

-Still need to add List of Abbrivations and List of symbols to Table of Contents,
+Mostly Error Free / Still need to approve table of contents design / if any bug, I will be at Signal Processing Lab of ECE Dept,TCE

-Must change Bibliography to References
+Created using TeXworks / Miktex!